-18. Capital Improvement Plan be approved by the City Council

-The Administration locate and expend the necessary funds to encapsulate the Bank Street Armory from additional weather-related deterioration

-The Committee on Finance to convene with the City Administrator, Corporation Counsel and any other interested parties to discuss the ongoing status of the City of Fall River during the Commonwealth's State of Emergency regarding the Right to Shelter Law.

-The Committee on Ordinances and Legislation convene to discuss amending the purview of the Armory Commission from the Board of Park Commissioners to the Historical Commission to assist in future remediations for the Bank Street Armory ordinance to create said trust

-The Committee on Health and Environmental Affairs convene with the Administration, a representative from the Fall River Police Department, a representative from the Fall River Emergency Medical Services Department and a representative from the Board of Health to discuss public health and safety risks re homeless encampments, as well as strategies to decrease those risks

-The Committee on Finance convene to discuss funding an Affordable Housing Trust and the Committee on Ordinances and Legislation convene to establish a new
+- The City Council urge the Administration to allocate the appropriate funds for repair of the Bank Street Armory within the Fiscal Year 2025 proposed budget - The Committee on Finance to convene with the City Administrator, Corporation Counsel 19. and any other interested parties to discuss the ongoing status of the City of Fall River during the Commonwealth's State of Emergency regarding the Right to Shelter Law - The Committee on Ordinances and Legislation convene to discuss amending the 20. powers, duties and responsibilities of the Armory Commission from the Board of Park Commissioners to the Historical Commission to assist in future remediations for the Bank Street Armory - 21.
+The Committee on Health and Environmental Affairs convene with the Administration, a representative from the Fall River Police Department, a representative from the Fall River Emergency Medical Services Department and a representative from the Board of Health to discuss public health and safety risks re homeless encampments, as well as strategies to decrease those risks - 22.
+The Committee on Finance convene to discuss funding an Affordable Housing Trust and the Committee on Ordinances and Legislation convene to establish a new ordinance to create said trust